Get your next remote job on LaraJobs.

 You could already stop reading this article.
 If you are missing the good old days when everybody used jQuery and build tools were only for hipsters, you should be happy!

-Pro tip: the URLs in this example redirect to the last version of the framework and plugin.
-Replace them by the target URL instead.
+Pro tip: The URLs in this example redirect to the latest version of the framework and plugin.
+For production use, it’s recommended to specify a fixed version number instead of using the @3.x.x syntax to ensure consistency.

 Install Alpine.js in Laravel via NPM, Yarn, pnpm, or Bun

-If you’d like to control the amount of HTTP requests on your page and don’t fear compilation processes, you might instead bundle the framework into your JavaScript.
+If you’d like to control the number of HTTP requests on your page and don’t mind using build tools, you might prefer to bundle the framework into your JavaScript.

 npm install alpinejs